elastic/oblt-updatecli-policies/README.md

 **Publish**

-Each policy defined in this repository is automatically published on ghcr.io via a GitHub Action workflow
+Each policy defined in this repository is automatically published on [ghcr.io](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) via a GitHub Action workflow.

 **Show**